Don’t Horse Around with Lymphoma

 Lymphoma is a type of cancer that affects your lymphocytes – a type of white blood cell that is a major part of your lymphatic system.
 Together, with other cells of the immune system, they work to fight infection and prevent disease.

 The most common symptom is a painless swelling in a lymph node (called lymphadenopathy).
 The neck or armpits are common places where swelling is often noticed first, but this can occur in other parts of the body including the groin (which may lead to swelling in the legs or ankles) or the abdomen (which can lead to cramping and bloating).
 Some lymphoma patients notice no swelling at all while others may complain of night sweats, weight loss, chills, a lack of energy, or itching.
 There is usually no pain involved, especially when the lymphoma is in the early stage of development.

 The symptoms of lymphoma are commonly seen in other, less serious illnesses, such as influenza or other viral infections.
 These symptoms are often overlooked, but in cases of less serious illnesses, they would not last very long.
 With lymphoma, these symptoms persist over time and cannot be explained by an infection or another disease.
-The checklist below lists the most common symptoms of lymphoma.

 This auction is being carried out by PONIES 24-7 with 100% of proceeds benefiting Lymphoma Canada.

 *Auction purchases do not qualify for charitable tax receipts.
 You must be 18 or older to participate.